microsoft/data-protection-mapping-project/README.md

 ### Running the app

-You can access the app live at the following URL: https://dataprotectionmapping.z21.web.core.windows.net/.
+You can access the app live at the following URL: https://dataprotectionmapping.z21.web.core.windows.net/ or https://aka.ms/dpmap.

 ### Building the code